fedelmar/poc-serverless-aws-sqs/README.md

    cd poc-serverless-aws-sqs

 2. Install the dependencies:

-npm install
-# or
-yarn install
+npm install OR yarn install

 3. Configure environment variables:
 Create a .env file in the root directory with the following content: